stanislaw/SoftwareDesignHeuristics/README.md

 > ...Habitability makes a place livable, like home.
 And this is what we want in software — that developers feel at home, can place their hands on any item without having to think deeply about where it is.
-It’s something like clarity, but clarity is too hard to come by.
+It's something like clarity, but clarity is too hard to come by.

 ### Prima Materia